aubreyrjones/orbit_rat/README.md

 For the prototype I used the model sold on SparkFun, along with their breakout boards.

 I wired up the axes directly to the Teensy LC analog pins.
-I added pullup resistors on the switches, but the code doesn't currently use (or even read) the switches.
-And there are internal pullups that should be fine.
+I added pullup resistors on the switches There are internal pullups that could work fine, but I didn't test that way.

 You can calibrate the sticks by adjusting the `axisExtents` variable.
 There are also variables near that for controlling the motion speed.